penpot/penai/README.md

 (the `--ip` option is needed to prevent jupyter from only listening to localhost and the `--allow-root` option is because the container user is root.)

+The Jupyter Notebook server can now be accessed via [localhost:8888](http://localhost:8888) in the host environment.
+The token required for authentication can be found in the console logging from the Jupyter instance within the container.

 Note: When using the Windows subsystem for Linux (WSL), you might need to adjust the path for the